Syed-Nabeel02/TravelBuddy/README.md

 # TravelBuddy
 ## Description
-- The app geolacation to find location of resturants, Hotels and Attractions nearby and displays them on a map for you to see.
+- The app uses geolacation to find location of resturants, Hotels and Attractions nearby and displays them on a map for you to see.
 - A search bar is also implemented to find attractions nearby a specific entered location.
 ## Tech Used
 - React, JavaScript, HTML, CSS